What Is Cost Basis?

 This can help you keep track of exactly which shares were sold and as a result, help simplify your cost basis calculations.
 With another disposal method, the sold shares may have come from all 3 batches or just the final 2, making it a little tricky to keep track of your actual purchase price.

 Depending on your circumstances, FIFO may not be the best disposal method.
 In some cases, it may be more beneficial to sell shares bought last first.
 Learn more about our other disposal methods.
-To change your default disposal method from FIFO, please call us at 800-544-6666.
+To change your default disposal method from FIFO, please visit Cost Basis Information TrackingLog In Required.

 Cost Basis Reporting Requirements

 Taxpayers have a long-standing responsibility to report gains and losses, and related cost basis information when they file their income tax returns.
 Brokers, such as Fidelity, also have a requirement to report sales information to the IRS on Form 1099-B.

 To report capital gains on your return, you must file Schedule D with your Form 1040; most filers need to begin with Form 8949, which provides a format for listing each individual sales transaction that you make during the year.